microsoft/CloudAdoptionFramework/ready/AzNamingTool/USINGTHEAPI.md

 The Azure Naming Tool includes a fully-functional REST API for integrating with your existing systems.
 The API is enabled by default and an OpenAPI definition file is included, detailing all aspects of the API.

 **NOTE**

 The current API is very developer-focused.
 We will continue to improve the functionality to expose more capabilities over time.

 This page details how to integrate thew API into your existing architecture.

 **NOTE**

 All API calls require an API Key.
 This key can be found in the **Admin** section when authenticated to the site.

-##How to use the API
+## How to use the API
 The OpenAPI definition (Swagger file) documents all the classes required to interact with the API.
-The required models will varying, depending on which API function is being requested.
+The required models will vary, depending on which API function is being requested.
 The OpenAPI definition details the individual models required for each function.

-###Retrieving data
+### Retrieving data

 The following process details a sample API integration to return components and their options: